-A. General Conditions for Using Accommodations

-Accommodations shall meet the following conditions:

-- 1. Accommodations shall be considered transitional strategies and shall be faded as the student gains the skills necessary for an independent level of academic performance. - 2.
-Accommodations shall not impact the content validity being measured. - 3.
-For students with a disability, accommodations shall be ageappropriate and clearly described in the student's IEP. - 4.
-Accommodations shall be for the purpose of students accessing the general education curriculum and demonstrating what they know and shall in no way lead the student to the correct answer. - 5.
-Accommodations shall be based on the individual needs of the student and not on a disability category (e.g., emotional-behavior disabilities, specific learning disabilities, multiple disabilities, other health impairment, etc.)
+- A. General Conditions for Using Accommodations on Alternate Assessment Accommodations shall meet the following conditions: - 1.
+Accommodations shall be considered transitional strategies and shall be faded, when appropriate, as the student gains the skills necessary for an independent level of academic performance. - 2.
+Accommodations shall not impact the content validity being measured.
+Accommodations outlined in this regulation are considered appropriate for state-required assessment when the accommodations are administered according to the directions in this regulation. - 3.
+Accommodations For students with a disability, accommodations shall be age-appropriate and clearly described in the student's education plan IEP. - 4.
+Accommodations shall be for the purpose of students accessing the general education curriculum.
+Accommodations allow students to demonstrate what they know and are able to do independently. - 5.
+Accommodations shall be based on the individual needs of the student and not on a disability category (e.g., emotional-behavior disabilities, specific learning disabilities, multiple disabilities, other health impairment, etc.) - 6.
+Accommodations do not substitute for high quality instructional practices. - 7.
+Evaluation information or progress data shall support the need for intervention and accommodations in the specified area of need.

-- 6. Accommodations do not substitute for high quality instructional practices. - 7.
-Evaluation information or progress data shall support the need for intervention and accommodations in the specified area of need. - 8.
-Accommodations shall be part of the student's on-going instructional program and not introduced for the first time during state-required assessments. - 9.
+- 8. Accommodations shall be part of the student's on-going instructional program and not introduced for the first time during state-required assessments. - 9.
 Caution shall be used prior to making IEP changes near or within the state-required assessment window. - 10.
 The use of technology may be considered as an early accommodation before adult provided accommodations (e.g., reader, scribe), if feasible.
 A shortage of workstations, software, physical space, or training shall not be used as a reason to not provide assistive technology as an accommodation. - 11.
 Test administrators must be informed of all student accommodations prior to state-required assessments in order to ensure student needs are met. - 12.
 Changes in the administration of the assessment or recording of student responses shall be consistent with the instructional strategies, assistive technology devices, and services identified on the student's IEP.
 The selection of the accommodations shall be based on data analysis that supports the effectiveness and need for the specific accommodation.